Worcester Park railway station: Landslide

-Future Services
+Future

 Under Transport for London's (TfL) initial plans for Crossrail 2, it was proposed that those would stop only at certain hub stations.
 Worcester Park was not scheduled to be a hub station, the nearest being at Motspur Park, the next station to the north.
 A petition for Worcester Park to be a designated stop, signed by 1,129 signatories, was presented to the Mayor of London on 15 January 2014.

 In October 2015, TfL announced a set of local consultations would take place and their amended proposal provides that Crossrail 2 trains will now stop at all stations on the routes to the south and west of Wimbledon.
-The result is that Crossrail 2 trains should now stop at Worcester Park although construction of the line is currently on hold due to a lack of available funding.
+Construction of the line is currently on hold due to a lack of available funding.

 Connections

-London Buses routes 151, 213, S3, X26 and E16 serve the station.
+London Buses routes 151, 213 and S3, Superloop route SL7, school routes 613 and 627 and non-TfL route E16 serve the station.